modellbibliotek/kurs-openEHR-jan-2021/readme.english.md

         * Running
         * Skiing
         * Swimming
-   * For values ​​in `Training habit` select "Internal Coded", then press the blue button "Edit" and create a list with e.g. the lines below.
+   * For values ​​in `Training experience level` select "Internal Coded", then press the blue button "Edit" and create a list with e.g. the lines below.
 To save time, you can select and copy the entire list below and when you are on the first empty field in the "Text" column, paste the entire clipboard and all three lines will be created, then press "Save".
 (From some out-of-the-box sources, you may need to copy first via, for example, a text editor such as "Notes", clear the list of the special characters, and then copy again and paste into Archetype Designer)
-        * Beginners
+        * Beginner
-        * Gym athletes
+        * Intermediate
-        * Elite level
+        * Elite
    * For the settings in the field `Number of previous participations in this race' remove the tick in front of "unbound" under the heading "Range".
 Then new choices appear, set/keep 0 as minimum limit (to prohibit negative values) and remove the tick in front of "Max" so there is no upper limit.
    * For the field `Time after start' we would like to use the data type "Duration".
 Instead of using the button on the left side, you can select another data type (e.g. "Any") and by clicking in the box next to "Available types" bring up a scrolling list where, among other things, "Duration" exists.
    * In fields of the type "Quantity" you can choose to allow (several) different units by pressing the ´+´ button at the label "Units".
 Then a box will appear with search fields for "Category" and "Units" by clicking in the field a scrolling list will appear, but you can also start typing what you are looking for.
 In Category, you can search for size/type, e.g. "length", and when you have selected size/type, you can click in the search field "unit" and only get units that fit the size.